Ron Kellum: Career

 Kellum has been the co-producer and co-director for the NFL Pro Bowl Half-time Show in Hawaii and Orlando and the co-executive director for the NFL Pro Bowl Cheerleaders from 2000 through 2020.
 Kellum has co-produced the NFL United Way Thanksgiving Day Half-Time Show as well.
 In 2012, Kellum co-directed and choreographed the production of The Color Purple at the Red Mountain Theatre Co., in Birmingham, Al.

 As a choreographer, Kellum choreographed the stage productions of Ain't Misbehavin in 2004, Five Guys Named Moe in 2008, starring Leslie Odom Jr. in 2010, and The Wedding Singer in 2013 at the Red Mountain Theatre Company in Birmingham, AL.

 In 2010, Kellum was the choreographer for the motion picture, Iron Man 2 starring Robert Downey Jr. He choreographed the scene with the Ironette Dancers.

 Cirque du Soleil

 In 2015, Kellum became the first African American artistic director for Cirque du Soleil, with the productions of Koozå, from 2015 through 2016 and Volta, from 2018 through 2020.
-The production of Volta ended due to Covid-19, causing cancellations through-out the country.
+The production of Volta ended due to Covid-19, causing cancellations throughout the country.